 If you delete files on your Windows 11 computer, they will go directly to the Recycle Bin folder.
 However, if you use the Shift + Delete shortcut to delete them, you won’t be able to find them there.
 When you empty the Recycle Bin or use the shortcut to delete files, Windows removes all pointers to them and makes the files invisible for you.

 It depends on how much time has passed after deleting the files.
 When you delete a file on a Windows 11 computer, the file becomes invisible to you but remains present on the hard drive.
-So if the operating system still hasn’t overwritten the deleted files with new data, it will even be possible to recover them.
+So if the operating system still hasn’t overwritten the deleted files with new data, it may be possible to recover them.

 Even if you haven’t been backing up your files on a Windows 11 computer, you still have some options when it comes to recovering deleted files.
 Here’s what you should try: